POST PARTUM CARE IN AYURVEDA

 I] AHARA CHARYA – DIETARY REGIMENS

-The food to be taken should be warm and easily digestible and make sure to avoid cold items such a ice-cream and refridgerated food items as they lead to indigestion.
+The food to be taken should be warm and easily digestible and make sure to avoid cold items such as ice-cream and refrigerated food items as they lead to indigestion.
 The recommended food for first 2 days is ‘Pippalyadi yavagu’ it is a gruel made with rice processed with pippalyadi churna and ghee.

-From the fourth day onwards kichadi with ghee can be consumed, Pongal can also be included in diet.
-In the first week of ‘suthika kala’ the above said food items can be administered starting with the medicated ghee mixture followed by medicated milk intake and then the porridges.
+From the fourth day onwards kichadi with ghee can be consumed, and Pongal can also be included in the diet.
+In the first week of ‘suthika kala’ the above-said food items can be administered starting with the medicated ghee mixture followed by medicated milk intake and then the porridges.

 - Shatavari – The intake of milk processed with this powder helps in improving breast milk and it is useful in managing postpartum depression.